 Below, you’ll find a reasonably complete list of the holidays that your employees and colleagues might be marking in some way at year’s end.
 Not all will have implications for the workplace, but they may give you some context for lives that differ from your own.

-This list benefited from a photo of a cultural calendar I ran across months ago plus a whole lot of searching online.
-All names and dates have been confirmed, and those that I had difficulty confirming were left off.
-If you know of others, please mention them in the comments, and we will continue to add to the list and update it annually.
+This list benefited from a photo of a cultural calendar I ran across a while back, plus a whole lot of searching online.
+All names and dates have been checked, and those that I had difficulty confirming were left off.
+If you know of others we should have included, please mention them in the comments, and we will continue to add to the list and update it annually.

 Occasions: A working list for sensitive workplaces